XuPaperCup/WorldEdit-BE/README.md

 -Pack Description doesn't show in Chinese Traditional Language when Minecraft language set to Chinese Traditional Language.
 Besides, it show "pack.description" (it seems like translation string didn't work).

-## Want to help?
+## Want to help/contribute?
-Please do not hesitate to create a pull request for helping if translation are not correct or have a better word(s) to use.
+Please do not hesitate to create a pull request for helping/contributing if translation are not correct or have a better word(s) to use.

 Please do not translate line that have ## from the beignning.
 ### Translation file path